MOT visibility guide

 View is distorted

-Cracked or damaged glass may stop the driver seeing clearly behind or beside the car.
+Cracked or damaged glass may stop the driver seeing clearly behind or beside the vehicle.

 Mirror glass is missing

-Missing mirror glass is much more likely to cause a failure.
+Missing glass is much more likely to fail because the mirror cannot provide its intended view.

 Mirror is insecure

-A loose mirror housing can fail if it is not safely attached.
+A loose mirror housing or glass can fail if it is not safely attached.

 Sharp edges

-Broken plastic or glass with sharp edges can be considered dangerous.
+Broken glass or plastic with sharp edges can be treated as dangerous.

 Required visibility lost

-The vehicle must have adequate rearward visibility through required mirrors.
+The vehicle must still provide adequate rearward visibility through the required mirrors.

 Mirror cannot adjust

-A mirror stuck in a poor position may not give the driver the required view.
+A mirror stuck in the wrong position may not give the driver a usable view.

 When a cracked mirror may still pass